 Cellulant is often recognized as an early leader of the fintech wave that now blows across Africa.

 It was founded in Kenya around the same time as Nigerian payment companies Interswitch and eTranzact.
-These three have played a pivotal role in been pivotal to accelerating digital payments on two of the continent’s most tech-driven markets.
+These three have been pivotal to accelerating digital payments on two of the continent’s most tech-driven markets.

 The Kenyan-born Njoroge initially started Cellulant with Bolaji Akinboro, a Nigerian, as a music ringtone revenue-sharing business to help musicians make money when users downloaded their songs.